facebookWhat is Singapore Deposit Insurance Corporation (SDIC) and How Much Am I Insured For?

 While Singapore’s licensed banks and financial institutions are supervised by the Monetary Authority of Singapore (MAS), MAS does not guarantee the soundness of individual financial institutions.

-How then, can we be sure that our core savings are protected if things go south?
+How can we protect our core savings if things go south?

 Source: Giphy